jlord/gs2geojson/readme.md

 #### Quick How

-1. Fork and Clone
+1. Fork and Clone.
-2. Have a Google Spreadsheet with lat, long and hexcolor columns, publish spreadsheet, copy key
+2. Have a Google Spreadsheet with lat, long columns and if you want, a hexcolor column.
+Publish spreadsheet, copy key.
 3. `npm install` and `node gogogeo.js YourSpreadSheetKeyHere`
-4. Push to GitHub
+4. Push to GitHub.

 ## Long How